cabal-club/cable/handshake.md

   `a` and `b`.

 ### 5.2 Fragmentation
-The maximum Noise message length is 65535 bytes, so any input `plaintext` exceeding this length MUST be fragmented as specified below in order to facilitate encrypted transport.
+The maximum Noise message length is 65519 bytes, so any input `plaintext` exceeding this length MUST be fragmented as specified below in order to facilitate encrypted transport.

 At a high level, this is done by the following steps:

-1. Write an unsigned little endian 32-bit integer that states the length of the message to be sent.
+1. Write an unsigned little endian 32-bit integer that states the length of the message to be sent, in bytes.
-2. If the remaining unsent bytes in a message are less than 65536 bytes in length, encrypt and send it over the network; done.
+2. If the number of remaining unsent bytes in a message are less than or equal to 65519, encrypt and send them over the network; done.
-3. Otherwise, encrypt and send the first 65535 bytes; return to step 2.
+3. Otherwise, encrypt and send the first 65519 bytes; return to step 2.

 See the subsequent subsections for concrete details.